kamranhossain/chatourius_refactor/README.md

 # Chatourius
 Elixir/Phoenix — Build a simple chat room
-With Coherence, Channels and Presence from [Medium Blog of Stephan Bakkelund Valois](https://medium.com/@Stephanbv/elixir-phoenix-build-a-simple-chat-room-7f20ee8e8f9c) but modified with current packages such as [appprova/coherance](https://github.com/appprova/coherence) with ecto-sql 3 and phoenix 14 support
+With Coherence, Channels and Presence from [Medium Blog of Stephan Bakkelund Valois](https://medium.com/@Stephanbv/elixir-phoenix-build-a-simple-chat-room-7f20ee8e8f9c) but modified with current packages such as [appprova/coherance](https://github.com/appprova/coherence) with ecto-sql 3 and phoenix 1.4.14 support

+Successfully Upddate into Phoenix 1.4.14 app

 To start your Phoenix server: